UPPMAX/R-matlab-julia-HPC/docs/common/use_tarball.md

         julia/loadRun/1.md
         ```

 After decompressing, there is a folder called `r`, or `matlab` or `julia`
 that contains the exercises.

-???- question "Do you want the whole repo?"
+???- hint "Do you want the whole repo?"

     If you are happy with just the exercises,
     the tarballs of the language specific ones are enough.